joshue-digiteer/ecommerce-practice-project/notes.md

 Questions / Problems:

 * How to update pagy when doing Create or Destroy operations in a list?
+* In a form with multiple fields (select, input, click, etc.), how to debounce only one field upon submission?
 * Do we eventually have to use broadcasting with turbo streams in a real project?